Jashan-Goku/iRobot/README.md

 ### Now the application has to be setup on the machine by following steps-:
-1.Clone the Project from Git Repository -:
-    git clone https://github.com/Jashan-Goku/iRobot.git
+1. Clone the Project from Git Repository -: git clone https://github.com/Jashan-Goku/iRobot.git
 2. pip3 install virtualenv (This Installs the virtual env package)
 3. python3 -m venv venv (This Installs the virtual env for the project with Active Python3 in it)